Why Your Gut is a Key to Your Health

 What Negatively Impacts Gut Health?

-Unfortunately, many aspects of modern lifestyle and the standard North American diet can negatively impact your gut’s microbiome and intestinal permeability including:
+Unfortunately, many aspects of a modern lifestyle and the standard North American diet can negatively impact your gut’s microbiome and intestinal permeability including:

 - Diet high in refined sugar and refined carbohydrates